mne-tools/mne-python/doc/tutorials/seven_stories_about_mne.rst

 Ah yes, the FIFF is Elektas Functional Imaging File Format that goes along with `.fif` file extensions and is natively used by its MEG systems.
 For these reasons the MNE software is internally relying on the FIFF files.
 Today the situation is a bit different though.
-MNE is nowadays developped mostly in Python by an international team of researchers from diverse laboratories and has widened its scope.
+MNE is nowadays developed mostly in Python by an international team of researchers from diverse laboratories and has widened its scope.
 MNE supports advanced sensor space analyses for EEG, temporal ICA, many different file formats and many other